 You can create a collage or montage in Adobe Photoshop or Photoshop Elements in several ways, but the following method is the simplest.
 Following the steps below, you add each new image to the collage image as a separate layer.
 This process allows you to manipulate each image individually.
 When all of your images are assembled in the final image, you can resize or move the layers (the added images).

-If the Layers palette does not appear, choose Window > Layers.
-See Photoshop or Photoshop Elements Help for more information about using Layers and the Layer palette.
+If the Layers panel does not appear, choose Window > Layers.

 Choose File > New to create a new blank image.
 Specify image size based on the desired print size (such as 8 inches x 10 inches at 150 pixels per inch on a white background).

 Note: If your images differ in resolution or pixels per inch, they could display at an unexpected size in the collage image.
 You can use the steps below on transforming layers to resize the images appropriately.
-See Related Content or online Help for more information about resolution.
+See online Help for more information about resolution.

 After you add your first image to the collage image, open the next image that you want to add.
 Repeat steps 2 through 5 to add all your images to the collage image.